hsflores7/project-recipe-model/README.md

 ## Hypothesis Testing
-**Question**: Does sugar play a role in a rating being highly rated?
+**Question**: Does sugar play a role in a recipe being highly rated?
 - **Null Hypothesis**: The differences between the means of highly rated recipes (5-star) and the difference between the means of the low rated recipes (1-4 stars) is Zero
 - **Alternative Hypothesis**: The differences between the means of of highly rated recipes (5-star)